DandyQi/CentraBert/ReadMe.md

     --gpu_id=${gpu_id} \
     --input_file=${input_file}
 ```
-The checkpoint in the latest task directory contains trained parameter for all tasks.
+The checkpoint in the latest task directory (in our example, `model/glue/merge/rte`) contains the final merged multi-task model.

 ## Advanced

-### Update Model
+### Update a model
 #### Delete a task branch from a merged model.

 Assume that we have a merged multi-task model containing mrpc, rte, mnli and qnli as task branches.
 To remove a branch, e.g. rte, we run the following script: